Inside: Your cutest new tradition, DIY Valentine pinatas. Donuts pinatas, hearts pinatas, emoji pinatas and a whole lot of love!

 Make miniature piñatas to send in lunch bags or have out on the morning table.
-Creating a mix of hearts, donuts, and other fun shapes makes the serving super fun.
+Creating a mix of heart pinata, donut pinatas, and other fun shapes make the serving super fun.

-And one for the pets, because everyone loves a good MEOW.
+And one for the pets, because who doesn’t have heart eyes for a MEOW heart pinata!

-Yes these hearts are on the eyes, but it only makes the adorable presentation even more cute.
+Yes, these hearts are on the eyes, but it only makes the adorable presentation even cuter.
 Be sure to include a pair of these heart eyes glasses inside.

-Using Duct Tape instead of crepe fringe will save you some major cutting time and the result is a graphic and fun take on our new tradition.
+Using Duct Tape instead of crepe fringe will save you some major cutting time and the result is a graphic and fun take on this heart pinata!

 To make the any of these heart piñatas you can start with our piñata heart base and create from there.
 You will need: